 I concluded, however, that despite being unfinished – and being inhabited by two boisterous (read: destructive/perpetually hair-shedding) dogs – the house was cosy and comfortable, and that this was, ultimately, the most important thing to me.
 Furthermore, it started me musing on what we mean today when we talk about ‘contemporary’ in relation to our homes.
 It definitely no longer translates as the triumph of stark style over comfort, which ‘modern’ once tended to connote.
 Rather, ‘contemporary’ implies something that is up to date and fit for purpose, as well as being warm, inviting and textural.
 It’s not about the era in which things are designed, either.
 It’s the way they’re put together.
 The mix – whereby character meets comfort – is precisely the point.
 For example, my aforementioned, less-than-perfect home is almost 200 years old, but the kitchen features Corian worktops and there’s under-floor heating upstairs and down.
 There are beams, wood panelling, some stained glass and a big, old brick fireplace, alongside ’50s, some ’60s, even ’70s (but no ’80s) designs, yet I’d consider my home to be contemporary.
 I’m going to dub this feel ‘soft modern’.
 And this is what ELLE Decoration stands for: beautiful, lived-in, contemporary homes.
 So, this month, we’ve compiled the world’s most striking ‘soft modern’ homes, all distinctive for being decorated largely in that perennial favourite: white.
 Why?
 Because sometimes you have to go back to basics to appreciate what you already have.

-First published in the February 2015 edition of ELLE Decoration UK
+First published as my Editor’s Letter in the February 2015 edition of ELLE Decoration UK